affinitydb/doc/pathSQL reference.md

 It's also possible to invoke such a EXPR property with parameters (up to 254).
 E.g.

 <pre>
-  mvcommand>
+  kscommand>
   INSERT prop1=3, prop2=$(prop1-:0);
   PIN@0000000000050001(2):(<prop1|VT_INT>:3       <prop2|VT_EXPR>:$(prop1 - :0))
   1 PINs INSERTED.

-  mvcommand>
+  kscommand>
   SELECT * WHERE prop2(1) = 2;
   PIN@0000000000050001(2):(<prop1|VT_INT>:3       <prop2|VT_EXPR>:$(prop1 - :0))
   1 PINs SELECTED.
 </pre>

-Note that mvstore can support missing or extraneous parameters.
+Note that ChaosDB can support missing or extraneous parameters.

 ### EXPRTREE
-This is an internal, transient type used primarily in C++, to build expression trees before they are compiled by mvStore into expressions (EXPR).
+This is an internal, transient type used primarily in C++, to build expression trees before they are compiled by ChaosDB into expressions (EXPR).

 ### QUERY (query statement)